hshs1103/CP-Redis/README.md

 Running CP-Redis
 --------------------------------
-If you want to run Redis with the LESS method, change the redis.conf file:
+If you want to run CP-Redis, change the redis.conf file:

     appendonly no